NiteshIIITB/Physical_Design/README.md

 </div>

 <h3>Power Planning(Solution)</h3>
-<p>Each block on the chip, however, cannot have its own decap unlike the pre-placed macros.
-Therefore, a good power planning ensures that each block has its own VDD and VSS pads connected to the horizontal and vertical power and GND lines which form a power mesh.</p>
+<p>While each block on the chip cannot have individual decoupling capacitors (decaps) like pre-placed macros, effective power planning ensures that each block is equipped with its dedicated VDD and VSS pads.
+These pads are strategically connected to the horizontal and vertical power and ground (GND) lines, forming a comprehensive power mesh.</p>
 </details>

 <h1>References</h1>